dan-tgp/salesmagic/blueprint-output-template.md

 ## Project Details
 ### Project 1: [Project Name]

-**Problem:**
+**Description:**
-[Detailed description of the problem or issues with the client's [platform/business area] that this project aims to address.]
+[Detailed description of the problem that this project aims to address.
+Make this 2 paragraphs or less.]

-**Solution:**
-[Detailed description of the approach and key services that Trend Growth Partners will provide to solve the identified problems.]

 **Keys to Success:**
 - [Key success factor 1]
 - [Key success factor 2]
 - [Key success factor 3]
-- [Additional key success factors as needed]

 **Implementation Model:**
 [If the client is implementing the project...]